Middle Eastern Studies

 About the prize

-Routledge, Taylor & Francis and the Co-Editors of Middle Eastern Studies, Saul Kelly and Helen Kedourie, are pleased to announce that the inaugural Elie and Sylvia Kedourie Prize for Outstanding Articlehas been awarded to Netanel Fisher and Avi Shilon for their article ‘Integrating non-Jewish immigrants and the formation of Israel's ethnic–civic nationhood: from Ben Gurion to the present’ (53.2, 2017).
+Routledge, Taylor & Francis and the Co-Editors of Middle Eastern Studies, Saul Kelly and Helen Kedourie, are pleased to announce that the second annual Elie and Sylvia Kedourie Prize for Outstanding Article has been awarded to Charles Anderson for his article ‘The British Mandate and the crisis of Palestinian landlessness, 1929–1936’, (54.2, 2018).

-The authors will receive a prize payment of £500, a year’s complimentary subscription to Middle Eastern Studies, and their article shall be made free-to-access on the publisher’s website.
+The author will receive a prize payment of £500, a year’s complimentary subscription to Middle Eastern Studies, and his article shall be made free-to-access on the publisher’s website.

 The Co-Editors would like to thank the judging panel, drawn from the Editorial Board and led by William Hale, for their assistance in selecting the winning article:

-William Hale, Emeritus Professor, Department of Political and International Studies, School of Oriental and African Studies, London University
+William Hale, Emeritus Professor, School of Oriental and African Studies, London University.

 Founded in 2018, the prize is named for Elie Kedourie (1926–1992) founder and Editor-in-Chief of Middle Eastern Studies until his death in 1992, and Sylvia Kedourie (1925–2016) who took on the editorship of the journal from 1992 until her death in 2016.
 Elie and Sylvia made substantial contributions to the study of the Middle East, both as editors of the journal and as researchers and authors, and we are honoured to establish this award in recognition of their legacy.

 The next prize, awarded to an outstanding article published in the 2019 Volume of Middle Eastern Studies,will be awarded in June 2020.
 Nomination from readers are welcome.
 Please email your nomination to Saul Kelly (saul.